Fender Custom Artisan Spalted Maple Thinline Stratocaster Review & Prices

 Diagram

 As a 6 strings, Semi-Hollow guitar with SSS configuration and Passive pickups, we'd recommend it for genres like Funk or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score